sachagavino/nmgc-2.0/docs/source/install.rst

     FF = gfortran

-Switch to whatever Fortran-90 compiler you want to use.
+so you can switch to whatever Fortran-90 compiler you want to use.

 Now, still in the ``src/`` folder, you want to compile the software by typing::